Aro1914/AroTable/README.md

 ## Description

-AroTable is a number data structure capable of sorting itself on any manipulation that calls for the internal structure to be updated.
-Running on two powerful sorting algorithms—[AroSort](https://github.com/Sight-Innovation/AroSort) and MergeSort, with [AroSort](https://github.com/Sight-Innovation/AroSort) sorting the integer portions of numbers stored in the AroTable, while MergeSort sorts the decimal portions—AroTable boasts a Big O Notation for time complexity of O(n) in adding and removing, and an amazing O(1) in searching!
+AroTable is a number data structure capable of sorting itself on any interaction that calls for the internal structure to be updated.
+It utilizes the same mechanism used by Bucket Sort to arrange the whole number portion of numbers stored in it into an array representation, while MergeSort is used to determine the accurate position in which the decimal portions are to be attached.

+> AroTable boasts a Big O Notation for time complexity of O(n) in adding and removing, and an amazing O(1) in searching!

 Compatible with both client-side and server-side environments.